hyperhq/jenkins-image-slave/README.md

-Jenkins Slave Docker image for Hyper_
+Jenkins Slave Docker image for Hyper.sh
 ======================================

 These examples show how to bake customized Jenkins Slave Node.